 Thanks for writing!
 This is a really common issue.

 Personally, I don’t think there’s anything wrong with playing video games for a short period everyday to unwind.
 We all need things that relax us.
-The problem comes when the video games eat into his normal responsibilities, and for many couples, that has become the case.
-In fact, in many men’s lives video games are an addiction (in the same way that soap operas used to be for many women, or Facebook is now).
+The problem comes when he plays video games so much that it eats into his normal responsibilities, and for many couples, that has become the case.
+In fact, in many men’s lives video games become an addiction (in the same way that soap operas used to be for many women, or Facebook is now).

 Here’s the thing: men often turn to these games because it gives them a sense of mastery and competence over something, which may be sorely lacking in other areas of their lives.
 And it is fun!